Note: Students who have been academically suspended are no longer considered matriculated students but may enroll as a non-matriculated student

 Waivers may be granted for curriculum requirements.
 All waivers (except those for the exercise science requirement which is based on physical disability or veteran status) require replacement with approved courses to match the total number of semester hours waived.

-1. Complete three years of one foreign language in high school with an overall “C” average.
+1. Complete three years of a language other than English in high school with an overall “C” average.

-2. Study a total of four years of two foreign languages in high school with an overall “B” average.
+2. Study a total of four years of two languages other than English in high school with an overall “B” average.

-3. Successfully complete a foreign language proficiency examination or provide the necessary documentation outlined in the language waiver policy in this catalog.
+3. Successfully complete a proficiency examination in a language other than English, or provide the necessary documentation outlined in the language waiver policy in this catalog.

 4. Successfully complete a language immersion experience of one semester abroad.
 Consult the Department of World Languages and Literature or Western’s International Center.

-1. Western does not require students to take a foreign language if they hold a bona fide high school diploma from another country whose language of instruction is other than English.
+1. Western does not require students to complete the language requirement if they hold a bona fide high school diploma from another country whose language of instruction is other than English.
 However, the high school diploma must be translated and certified by the consulate or cultural attaché of the U.S. in the country where it was earned.

-2. Students claim to possess knowledge of a foreign language, they will be tested.
+2. Students claim to possess knowledge of a language other than English will be tested.
 Please call the Department of World Languages and Literatures to arrange a time for the test.